 Therefore, the researchers believe that proper conditioning of FT fibers will better enable wrestlers to increase their success ratio during scrambles and other explosive efforts throughout a match.

 “The FT muscle fibers can best be conditioned through anaerobic training.
 One way to condition the anaerobic energy system, and consequently the FT fibers, is with an interval running program.”

-“Employing a work-to-rest ratio of 1:3 or 1:2 will develop the FT muscle fibers.
-Applying work intervals of 6 to 30 seconds requires a work-to-rest ratio of 1:3, while work intervals of 30 to 120 seconds require work-to-rest ratios of 1:2.”
+Additionally, the researchers state that “applying work intervals of 6 to 30 seconds requires a work-to-rest ratio of 1:3, while work intervals of 30 to 120 seconds require work-to-rest ratios of 1:2.”

 Kelly, R. The use of interval training to condition for wrestling.
 Strength and Conditioning Journal.
 19(5), 62-64.
 October 1997.